There are different types of bank charges in Nigeria 2020, which range from savings and current account, term deposit account, lending fees, etc.

-A cheque book is issued to a current account holder upon opening the account.
+A checkbook is issued to a current account holder upon opening the account.
 It is a must or compulsory even if you are not going to make use of it.

-But you know that a current account is also a business account, so why wouldn’t someone with a business account not needing to have or use a cheque book.
+But you know that a current account is also a business account, so why wouldn’t someone with a business account not needing to have or use a checkbook.

-Other bank charges in Nigeria on current account includes sms charges, atm withdrawal charges, money transfer charges, payment charges, hardware token charges.
+Other bank charges in Nigeria on the current account include SMS charges, atm withdrawal charges, money transfer charges, payment charges, hardware token charges.

 3. Domiciliary Account Fee

-The likes of Gtbank gives you the previllage for free but will require you to have a two referee with a current account and will be from gtbank.
+The likes of Gtbank gives you the privilege for free but will require you to have a two referee with a current account and will be from gtbank.

-But where the problem lies is the charges.
+But where the problem lies in the charges.

-Banks can charge up to $150 for funds received to you domiciliary account or $50 for payment made from your account.
-But note that this is usually charges, but making payment or money transfer from your domiciliary account isn’t a monthly charges.
+Banks can charge up to $150 for funds received to your domiciliary account or $50 for payment made from your account.
+But note that this is usually charges, but making payment or money transfer from your domiciliary account isn’t a monthly charge.

 Other bank charges in Nigeria 2020

-This is only applicable to those that requested for a token hardware.
-A token hardware is a small device, used to gain access to an electronically restricted resource.
+This is only applicable to those that requested token hardware.
+Token hardware is a small device, used to gain access to an electronically restricted resource.

 Requesting for sta of account doesn’t come for free, you as a bank customer or an account holder can pay up to N30 for it.

-But recently, i noticed that gtbank and first bank of Nigeria gives statement of account for free, but you will have to download it from your email address.
+But recently, I noticed that gtbank and first bank of Nigeria gives a statement of account for free, but you will have to download it from your email address.

-Few days to 2020 and by March, bank customers will be paying a fee on deposit and withdrawal for amount above N500,000, and more especially those with current account.
+Few days to 2020 and by March, bank customers will be paying a fee on deposit and withdrawal for the amount above N500,000, and more especially those with current accounts.
 We’ll have to wait till March 2020 and let’s see how it goes.